smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/Installation/InstallationGuide.md

 ## Using the Python Script Directly

 The recommended way to run the installer is via the binary executable for your platform, as described in the [Quickstart Guide](QuickstartGuide) .
 That is the best solution for most people.
-But if you are installing on a platform for which we don't provide a binary, or have special requirements, or are a developer, you can run the underlying Python script directly.
+But if you are installing on a platform for which there is no binary, or you have special requirements, or are a developer, you can run the underlying Python script directly.

 You will need to have Python 3.7+ installed.
 The script was originally developed against 3.7.1.
-Other 3.x versions may work, but they have not been tested.

 ### Prerequisites